 The Authority sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
 Reserves are created by transferring amounts out of the Unearmarked General Fund Balance in the MIRS.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the CIES.
-The reserve is then transferred back into the Un-earmarked General Fund Balance in the expenditure.
+The reserve is then transferred back into the Un-earmarked General Fund Balance in the MIRS so that there is no net charge against council tax for the expenditure.